Malvineous/behringerctl/README.md

 ### General

-* If you change the MIDI channel with `setMIDIChannel`, you will also be changing the `deviceId`, so you'll need to use the new value for subsequent commands sent to the same device.
+* If you change the MIDI channel with `setMIDIChannel`, you will also be changing the `deviceId`, so you'll need to use the new value (minus 1) for subsequent commands sent to the same device.

 ### DEQ2496